The Hilbert Series and the Flavor Invariants of the 3HDM: 3HDM Hilbert Series Calculation

 \subsubsection{Higher Order Poles}

 We first address the higher order poles.
 These factors are

 These higher-order poles can be handled by rewriting the expression in terms of derivatives.
 For example, we can write

 Since we have six higher order poles, we introduce six variables $q_1,q_2,\dots,q_6$.
-These are treated as independent during the differentiation.
+These are treated as independent during the differentiation, {a standard technique in complex analysis}.
 After performing the contour integrals, we take the limit in which all $q_i$ are set equal to $q$.

 The Hilbert Series can be written as

 where

 and the denominator of the integrand has now only simple poles